• Art Magazine

 Twenty-one years have passed since then, and on November 8, 2025, 300 cultural venues will open their doors.
 These include not only museums, but also art galleries, schools, and other facilities.
 To make access easier for those who don't live close to the attractions, the city offers a free city bus pass, which can be downloaded from the internet.
 During the event dates, the city can be explored free of charge.

-This year, I opted for a slightly different tour, seeking out new offerings in buildings not normally open to the public, systematically avoiding museums.
+This year I opted for a slightly different tour, seeking out new experiences in buildings not normally open to the public, and systematically avoiding museums.
 I invite you to join me on this unique walk through the city.

 Lenguas building is the OSdE Foundation art space (Arroyo 807), which recently opened on the ground floor of a modernist building from the 1930s.